zHaytam/SmartBreadcrumbs/README.md

 Initial release

 **1.0.1**
-- SmartBreadcrumbs can now handle controllers that don't have direct inheritance of Controller (denis-pujdak-adm-it).
+- SmartBreadcrumbs can now handle controllers that don't have direct inheritance of Controller (Thanks to denis-pujdak-adm-it).
-- Other type of IActionResult are also handled (denis-pujdak-adm-it).
+- Other type of IActionResult are also handled (Thanks to denis-pujdak-adm-it).

+**1.0.2**
+- Added option to cache node titles coming from the ViewData (see [Using the Breadcrumb attribute](https://github.com/zHaytam/SmartBreadcrumbs#using-the-breadcrumb-attribute)) (Thanks to Tronhus).

 ## Credits & License